October 4-week:

 4. Questions for the reader.

-Share again.
+Next, we’ll spend 20 minutes editing.
+Then: Share again.
 Discuss again.

 There will be optional homework reading and writing assignments.

+In the final class, we will read as many pieces as we can with the whole group and share some feedback in the style above.
 By the end of class, you should have 3 rather polished pieces, and some new friends!

 Hi, I’m Mia Schachter.
 I’m an author, multi-media artist, intimacy coordinator for TV, film, and theater, and Tinder’s Resident Consent Educator.
 It’s my mission to make consent education as digestible and widely available as possible so you can identify your desires, needs, and boundaries and authentically express them to others in your own unique voice.